-- O The slider wheel, which is either open, closed in calibration position or with the Half Wave Plate inserted. - o The mask/slit wheel, which contains various masks for imaging, SDI+ and polarimetry (note that now only the Wollaston_00 is available, since the Wollaston 45 mask had to be removed to make space for the 4QPM in H and K), the coronagraphic masks and the slits for spectroscopy. - o The Fabry-Perot wheel, which is set to open for non FPI-observations. - o The Lyot wheel, which includes the ND filters. - o The grism wheel, which contains the grisms, the prism, the SDI (not in use anymore) and SDI+ Wollastons, the wire grid analyzers for polarimetry (not in use anymore), and the J broadband filter. - o The first filter wheel, which contains all the intermediate band (IB) filters, NB_2.17, NB_2.12 and NB_4.05. - O The second filter wheel, which contains all the broad band filters (except J), the remaining NB filters, and the order sorting filters used in spectroscopy. - o The camera wheel, which contains all the objectives.
+- The slider wheel, which is either open or closed in calibration position or with the Half Wave Plate inserted. - The mask/slit wheel, which contains various masks for imaging, SDI+ and polarimetry (note that now only the Wollaston_00 is available, since the Wollaston 45 mask had to be removed to make space for the 4QPM in H and K), the coronagraphic masks and the slits for spectroscopy. - The Fabry-Perot wheel, which is set to open for non FPI-observations. - The Lyot wheel, which includes the ND filters and the SAM masks. - The grism wheel, which contains the grisms, the prism, the SDI+ Wollaston, the Wollaston_00 for polarimetry and the J broadband filter. - The first filter wheel, which contains all the intermediate band (IB) filters, NB_2.17, NB_2.12 and NB_4.05. - The second filter wheel, which contains all the broadband filters (except J), the remaining NB filters, and the order sorting filters used in spectroscopy. - The camera wheel, which contains all the objectives.